buxtronix/phev2mqtt/README.md

 be a randomised address.
 Note this address down.

-On your computer running the phev2mqtt tools, configure a new Wifi connection to the car's SSID, and it's also essential to set the Wifi mac address to the client MAC address you noted above.
+On your computer running the phev2mqtt tools, configure a new Wifi connection to the car's SSID, and it's also essential to set the Wifi adapter mac address to the client MAC address you noted above.
 Poke around online for how to do this for your system.

 Once connected to the car, you can sniff for messages by running *phev2mqtt client watch*.
 The phone client needs to be disconnected for this to work.